-A full-time course undertaken in an approved medical microbiology laboratory over a period of one semester.
+A full-time placement undertaken in an approved medical microbiology laboratory over a period of one semester.

 |Paper title||Clinical Microbiology|